Early diagnosis, symptoms and outcome

 The Danish College of General Practitioners recommends BASIC for assessment of patients with symptoms of dementia in general practice.

-BASIC has been validated twice in Denmark.
+So far, BASIC has been validated in three larger studies.
 In 2018 to 2019 it was validated in five Danish memory clinics in patients aged 65 years or above.
 A total of 300 cases and 135 controls were included in the validation.
 Head-to head comparison of the sensitivity and specificity of BASIC and MMSE showed that BASIC has significantly higher discriminant validity than MMSE.

-BASIC is currently available in English, Spanish, French, Italian, Chinese, Japanese and Danish.
+BASIC is available in multiple languages.
 Please, contact Kasper Jørgensen for further information.

 Download the English version of BASIC